 Cook your steak over medium heat for around 5 minutes on each side or until it reaches a temperature of at least 75 degrees Celsius on the inside.
 For the finger test, use your thumb and pinky – it should be tough with a high amount of resistance.
 When you cut into a well-done steak, there should be no traces of red or pink and should be completely brown.

-Tips for Grilling Perfect Steaks
+Cooking Tips for Grilling the Perfect Steak

 Prepare Your Steaks

 Take your steaks out of the freezer at least 30 minutes before cooking; take them out even earlier if they’re thicker types of steaks.
 If you take your steak out and then immediately place it on a grill or pan, your steaks are still frozen to the bone.
 Not only will it take more time to cook (which could cause complications if you’re going for rare to medium steaks), but your steaks will not get evenly cooked.

 At least 30 minutes before cooking them, take your steaks out of the freezer, remove the packaging, and place it on a plate.
 Leave it covered on a kitchen counter to defrost.

 Have a timer ready to help you gauge when your steak is done.
 And unless the timer has run out, don’t poke and prod your steaks with tongs or your fingers, as it messes up the cooking process.